Residential Real Estate Contracts in Texas: The Value of Special Provisions

 A seller should want to assure that the warranty deed at closing will convey the property “as is” to the greatest possible extent in order to avoid post-closing liability and lawsuits.
 Relying on checking 7.D(1) in the contract is not sufficient to maximize this since the terms of the contract are usually superseded by the deed pursuant to the doctrine of merger.

-For an effective “as is” conveyance of real property to be ironclad, two “as is” clauses are usually required: one in the contract and one in the deed at closing.
 The wording and legal effect of these two “as is” clauses are not the same.
 One is executory and prospective (to be accomplished in the future) and the other is executed and delivered (completed contemporaneously).
-A special provisions addendum must therefore provide for inclusion of both of these “as is” clauses in order to protect the seller.

-Another point: the special provisions addendum should expressly set out the “as is” clause that will be included in the deed at closing—word for word.
+The best practice is for a special provisions addendum to the contract to expressly recite the “as is” clause that will be included in the deed at closing—word for word.
 This eliminates last-minute arguments about the “as is” language.
-Such arguments occur all the time and have been known to cause closings to fail.
+Note that the wording of an “as is” clause in Texas should be in bold and all caps as well as clear, conspicuous, and unequivocal.

-“As Is” Repairs and Survey
+“As Is” as to Repairs and Survey

-The seller should also want a special provision to the effect that any survey supplied to the buyer is provided “as is,” with all faults and without representations or warranties.
+The seller should also want a special provision to the effect that any survey supplied to the buyer is provided “as is” with all faults and without representations or warranties.
 Why should the seller allow post-closing liability to arise regarding an existing survey that was supplied to the buyer for free?

 Curing Buyer Objections